You are here

 - Teach older responsible kids how to cook safely.
 It will make your life easier if your kids can cook some of their own meals (and maybe yours, too).
 Teach them never to leave the kitchen while they are using the stove or oven.
 Don't forget that the number one cause of home fires is unattended cooking.

-- Don't allow children to use a microwave by themselves until they are both tall enough to reach it safely and able to understand that steam can cause burns.
+- Don't allow children to use a microwave by themselves until they are tall enough to reach it safely and are able to understand that steam can cause burns.

 - Instruct older kids to use oven mitts or potholders to remove items from the oven or stove and teach them how to use a microwave safely.

 Be Careful With the Microwave

 - Microwaves can heat unevenly and create hot spots, so avoid using them to heat baby formula or baby milk.